veertuinc/anka-docs/anka-virtualization-cli/getting-started/modifying-your-vm.md

 ### ARM

 Use the host's total CPU core count from [Apple's tech specs](https://www.apple.com/mac-mini/specs/) or `sysctl hw.physicalcpu`.
-Apple schedules guest vCPUs across the available cores — you do not need to account for performance vs efficiency cores separately.
+Apple schedules guest CPUs across the available cores — you do not need to account for performance vs efficiency cores separately.
 Note, though, that Apple mixes performance and efficiency cores, so the VMs are not guaranteed to be allocated to performance cores only.

 #### CPU